Gunnar Strömmer has called the penal reform "the largest in modern times".

 Simply put, we want criminals to be in prison so that law-abiding people dare to be out, he says.

-When the government's investigator, National Police Chief Petra Lundh, presented the investigation, she pointed out that the proposals could come into effect in 2028, but the government now wants them to come into effect on July 3 of this year.
+When the government's investigator, National Police Chief Petra Lundh, presented the investigation, she said the proposals could come into effect in 2028, but the government now wants them to take effect on July 3 of this year.